LRGH/plasmasm/README.md

 - `dead_registers.py`
   Dead registers are registers that are not used, and therefore can be used when modifying the code.

+## The tools

+In addition to `disass.py`and `compile.py` mentioned above, the tool `testing_plasmasm.py` is very useful for understanding why plasmasm sometimes fails to generate the right assembly when parsing a binary.

+If takes .s or .o files as arguments, this tool uses the parser of PlasmASM and creates an assembly file with the `write_asm` module of PlasmASM.
+Then it uses the native compiler to create object files, and compares these object files with `objdump -drt` or `otool -tvj` Note that sometimes the assembler has bugs (e.g. GNU as 2.14 or 2.15 changes the order of the arguments of `test %reg, %reg`, while the same version of objdump is OK) and therefore there are special cases to make `testing_plasmasm.py` succeed in case of assembler bugs.

+## .plasmasm helper files

+If there exist a file having the same name as the input file, plus `.plasmasm`, this file is used to describe how to complete the parsing of the input file.
+Ideally, these helper file should not be useful, because everything should be automatically deduced.
+However, there are cases where automatic deduction is not possible : for example, when compiling C to an ELF object file, if a global variable is unitialised, then it is in the COM section, and if this global variable is initialised to zero, then it is in the .bss section.
+But after linking with ld, both are in the .bss section: there is no way to know what was in the C source.

+The .plasmasm helper file should contain a function named "helper" with an argument, the symbol pool.
+This function can make any modification to the symbol pool.

 ## Development status